programmfabrik/easydb-documentation/content/webfrontend/rightsmanagement/_index.en.md

 > Only if all 3 conditions are met, the tag filter will fit.
 >

+Pools can contain both object types with tag management and object types without tag management.
+If the rights for both object types should be identical and you work without a tag filter, you can enter the rights in one permission row.
+If you work with tag filters, these also apply to the object type without tag management.
+For example, if you assign read rights to both object types in one permission row, but only if a particular tag is available, the records of the object type without tag management will never be visible (since the tag is not set there).
+Conversely, all records of the object type without tag management are always displayed if you use the tag filter "tag XY must not be set".
+In these cases, you must split the permissions in two rows.

 ## Preferences

 If permissions are set in the preferences, users who do not have administrative rights can share records and folders with these predefined permissions.
 [More ...](presets)